 Compel vs. impel

 A person who is impelled has been persuaded to do something (perhaps based on moral grounds) and does so at least partially of his or her own volition.
 Compel implies that the person being compelled has no choice in the matter and is being coerced.
-For the person being compelled, the coercion is so strong that morality doesn’t enter into it.
+For the person being compelled, the coercion is so strong that choice and morality don’t enter into it.

 Examples